icgc-argo/argo-clinical/README.md

 - the scripts are sorted by date & time
 - a collection in db called changelog will keep track of executed scripts.
 - the docker image will excute the scripts automatically before starting the server and if fails it runs rollback script and exits

+## importing rxnorm

+- download the full zip file
+- mount it in the mysql container
+- move all mysql scripts from scripts folder to rrf folder.

+Mysql 8 Notes:

+- you need to enable infiles on server and client: `mysql> SET GLOBAL local_infile=on;`
+- in the populate mysql script you need to add this flag: `--local-infile=1`
+- mysql 8 has incompatibility with mysqljs client auth protocol: https://github.com/mysqljs/mysql/issues/2046 `ALTER USER <user> IDENTIFIED WITH mysql_native_password BY '<password>'`